 Even if a lawsuit is frivolous, without workers’ comp coverage, you could find yourself paying for a costly legal defense.

 The amount you pay for workers’ compensation is a specific rate based on every $100 of your business’s payroll.
-Your premium is determined by the type of work done by your employees (classification rate), your experience modification rate (claims history), and your payroll (per $100).
+Insurance carriers determine your premium by the type of work done by your employees (classification rate), your experience modification rate (claims history), and your payroll (per $100).

 Workers’ comp laws are decided at the state level, which means the rules will depend on where your business is based.